pySRURGS/pySRURGS/README.md

 The above command should render the following:

 ```
-pySRURGS - Symbolic Regression by Uniform Random Global Search
-Sohrab Towfighi (C) 2019
-License: GPL 3.0

-All your data needs to be numeric.
-Your CSV file should have a header.
-Inside the csv, the dependent variable should be the rightmost column.
-Do not use special characters or spaces in variable names.

-The config.py file defines the number of fitting parameters, the number of
-permitted binary trees through which we search, and the types of functions
-permitted in the search space.

 usage: pySRURGS.py [-h] [-test TEST] [-run_ID RUN_ID] [-single] [-count]
+                   [-funcs_arity_two FUNCS_ARITY_TWO]
+                   [-funcs_arity_one FUNCS_ARITY_ONE]
+                   [-max_num_fit_params MAX_NUM_FIT_PARAMS]
+                   [-max_size_trees MAX_SIZE_TREES]
                    train iters

 positional arguments:
-  train           absolute or relative file path to the csv file housing the
+  train                 absolute or relative file path to the csv file housing
-                  training data
+                        the training data
   iters                 the number of equations to be attempted in this run

 optional arguments:
   -h, --help            show this help message and exit
-  -test TEST      absolute or relative file path to the csv file housing the
+  -test TEST            absolute or relative file path to the csv file housing
-                  testing data
+                        the testing data (default: None)
-  -run_ID RUN_ID  some text that uniquely identifies this run
+  -run_ID RUN_ID        some text that uniquely identifies this run (default:
+                        None)
-  -single         run in single processing mode
+  -single               run in single processing mode (default: False)
+  -count                Instead of doing symbolic regression, just count out
-  -count          Prints out how many possible equations for this
+                        how many possible equations for this configuration.
+No
-                  configuration.
-No other processing performed.
+                        other processing performed. (default: False)
+  -funcs_arity_two FUNCS_ARITY_TWO
+                        a comma separated string listing the functions of
+                        arity two you want to be considered.
+                        Permitted:add,sub,mul,div,pow (default:
+                        add,sub,mul,div,pow)
+  -funcs_arity_one FUNCS_ARITY_ONE
+                        a comma separated string listing the functions of
+                        arity one you want to be considered.
+                        Permitted:sin,cos,tan,exp,log,sinh,cosh,tanh (default:
+                        None)
+  -max_num_fit_params MAX_NUM_FIT_PARAMS
+                        the maximum number of fitting parameters permitted in
+                        the generated models (default: 3)
+  -max_size_trees MAX_SIZE_TREES
+                        the number of unique binary trees that are permitted
+                        in the generated models - binary trees define the form
+                        of the equation, increasing this number tends to
+                        increase the complexity of generated equations
+                        (default: 1000)
 ```

 ### An example